 Registration fees are non-refundable.
 Payment may be waived for trained Service Animals.

-For more information on service waivers and courtesy permits, please review the below provisions to
+For more information on service waivers and courtesy permits, please review the below

 Once pre-registered, dog owners must present the following documents to the Department

 of Public Safety at CPM 113 to complete transaction and collect permit(s):